isomerpages/moh-corp/index.md

   - infopic:
       title: Opening minds about mental heath
       id: infopic
-      description: Mental well-deing is part of our overall health.
+      description: Mental well-being is part of our overall health.
 Yet, it is often misunderstood.
       button: Learn about mental health
       url: /